What is PWM display flicker, how to deal with it

 Dialing down further into the causes of PWM/flicker-sensitivity, a few factors seem to affect most people in this category.
 When using a tool to measure flicker parameters, the end result comes out looking like a waveform on an oscilloscope.
 If I've already lost you, hold tight.
 I promise I'll keep this simple.

-The most comfortable pattern is the sine wave, which is represented by a smooth curve that evenly moves up and down at a steady rate.
-Incandescent lightbulbs sport this kind of wave because the filament inside never turns completely off during the usual oscillating power cycle that comes from power lines.
+The second most comfortable wave pattern is the sine wave.
+Incandescent bulbs sport a sine wave because the brightness of the filament is directly related to the oscillating nature of the AC, or Alternating Current, power that comes out of a wall outlet.
 Displays that utilize PWM dimming can be comfortable if they adhere to the sine wave pattern, but this comes with caveats.

 Displays that come across using other waveform patterns above tend to flicker at varying or harsher rates.
 I've found this to be extremely uncomfortable in most cases.
-If you scroll back up to the Fold 5 example above, you'll see it's using a square waveform which is a very harsh on/off pattern.
+The Galaxy Z Fold 5 example above shows a square waveform which is a very harsh on/off pattern.

 Lastly, I'll look at the PWM rate, which means how fast the display can flicker per second.
 Most Samsung Galaxy and Google Pixel phones flicker at a very low rate of 240Hz, or 240 times per second.